Skip to main content

 To protect oneself, healthcare providers must have a protective barrier between them and any potentially infectious material.
 Personal protective equipment is defined by OSHA as specialized clothing or equipment worn by a healthcare worker for protection against infectious materials.

-Employers are required to provide and maintain clean, appropriate PPE and clothing free of charge to employees.
+Employers are required to provide and maintain clean, appropriate PPE at no cost to employees.
 Latex-free PPE must be made available on request.
 PPE must be readily accessible to employees and available in appropriate sizes.
 It is important to know which type of PPE is available at work and where it is stored.

 Types of PPE used in healthcare settings to protect healthcare workers from exposure to bloodborne pathogens include: